 Scientific programming in Python

 In this course we will cover the tools and methods used to solve data science problems with a focus on understanding and implementing the algorithms covered.
-It will be run by Brian Lewis and Patrick Faion, both master students.
+This year It will be run by Rüdiger Busche and Chris Stenkamp, both master students.

 From the data-side we will give you some theoretical background of what you can do with data.
 This will cover statistical and mathematical methods for analysis and methods of visualization, but we will try to keep it simple and understandable.
 We plan to give you examples from different areas of CogSci, e.g. textual data, statistical data, time-series (EEG and such) and give you background knowledge where needed.